olliecheng/PasswordBreachChecker/README.md

 * https://github.com/emn178/js-sha1 - I suck and couldn't do it myself, so I just decided to blatantly copy someone else's work and not give them credit.
 Oh, don't look at me like that.
 You know you do it _all_ the time with StackOverflow.

 ## Sidenote
 I'm a terrible programmer.
 If you have any suggestions, be it "Update jQuery!
 You're using 2.1.4 and the latest version is 3.3.1!" or "Stop using JavaScript, obviously C++ is the future of front-end web development", I'm happy to hear them!
-Likewise, pull requests to make my code legible or to add functionality are both accepted.
+Likewise, pull requests to make my code legible or to add functionality are both accepted (and wanted).